 Wat Suwan Kuha – Buddha Cave in Phang Nga

 Wat Suwan Kuha is a surprising cave sheltering an immense reclining golden Buddha.
 If you feel like a little drive outside Phuket island, this is your chance to explore another side of Phang Nga!
 This region is not only famous for incredible limestone cliffs plunging straight down into the sea, but also for some unexpected jewels.
-If you rent a car, driving along these majestic cliffs of Phang Nga will reveal impressive landscapes and the surprising Wat Suwan Kuha cave where this famous reclining Buddha is located.
+If you rent a car, driving along the majestic cliffs of Phang Nga will reveal impressive landscapes and the surprising Wat Suwan Kuha cave where this famous reclining Buddha is located.

 10 km before reaching Phang Nga Town, the famous Wat Suwan Kuha cave, (or Wat Tham), is indicated by the usual large temple gate.
-This small road leads to a parking in front of the cave, but remember not to park too close to the cave entrance: Monkeys are notorious for pulling cars antennas, wipers or whatever they can strip out of your vehicle.
+This small road leads to parking in front of the cave, but remember not to park too close to the cave entrance: Monkeys are notorious for pulling cars antennas, wipers or whatever they can strip out of your vehicle.
 Nasty surprise when you come out!

-At the entrance of the cave, a stupa structure reminds of the famous Wat Arun in Bangkok (temple of dawn) and some stairs next to the reclining Buddha take you up to another small grotto with another golden stupa.
+At the entrance of the cave, a stupa structure reminds of the famous Wat Arun in Bangkok (temple of dawn) and some stairs next to the reclining Buddha take you up to another small cave with another golden stupa.
 At the very end of the cave, a fly of wide stairs opens to the forest outside and from there to smaller but less interesting caves.
-Don’t forget to make a small donation while visiting, it is good for your karma too 🙂
+Don’t forget to make a small donation while visiting; it is good for your karma too 🙂

-From there, you can choose to go to James Bond Island, but I wouldn’t really recommend it.
+From there, you can choose to go to James Bond Island, but I wouldn’t recommend it.
 If you feel like riding longtail boat to see something even more unusual go to Koh Panyi instead, it has a bit more to offer.
-Alternatively, if you like temples you can continue on the way to Krabi to admire the beautiful giant sitting Buddha of Wat Bang Rieng (photos) or have a great seafood lunch in one of the local restaurant but the Mangrove.
+Alternatively, if you like temples, you can continue on the way to Krabi to admire the beautiful giant sitting Buddha of Wat Bang Rieng (photos) or have a great seafood lunch in one of the local restaurants but the Mangrove.
 A great way to spend a day driving out of the island!